susanBuck/notes/07_Version_Control/07_Setup_Github.md

 Reference: [Github.com: Generating SSH keys](https://help.github.com/articles/generating-ssh-keys)

-In Github.com, goto **Account Settings** (little scredriver/wrench icon on the top left).
+In Github.com, goto **Account Settings** (little screwdriver/wrench icon on the top left).

 Find the **SSH Keys** section.

 Click **Add SSH Key**.

 In the *Title* field, add a descriptive label for the new key.
-For example, if you're using a personal Mac, you might call this key "Personal MacBook Air".
+For example, if you're using a personal Mac, you might call this key *Personal MacBook Air"*.

 For the *Key* field, you want to paste the contents of the `id_rsa.pub` file that was generated on your computer in the above step.